 Joshua was fortunate to participate in a postsecondary education experience and he benefited greatly from this opportunity.
 Joshua now lives independently, with supports, in New Haven, Connecticut.
 He works part-time and leads a productive and happy life.

 As more individuals with Down syndrome are being included in K-12 and graduating with their peers, the next step for many young adults with Down syndrome includes pursuing postsecondary education, which may include participation in a postsecondary program or simply taking enrichment courses.
-Financial aid is rarely available to these individuals, and while many young adults with Down syndrome want to continue to enrich their lives through further education after high school, they frequently do not have the financial means to do so.
+Financial aid is rarely available to these students, and while many young adults with Down syndrome want to continue to enrich their lives through further education after high school, they frequently do not have the financial means to do so.

-The 2014 O’Neill Tabani Enrichment Fund Executive Committee is:
+O’Neill Tabani Enrichment Fund Executive Committee